corsairmarks/deassimilate_machines/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.0.1 Support updated flag from Full Military Service for Battle Thralls
+* 1.0.1 Support updated flag from Full Military Service for Battle Thralls (now known as Special Leadership Privileges for Battle Thralls and Bio-Trophies)
 * 1.0.2 Support Gestalt Dissociation when the player also has Transcendence (psionic assimilation)
 * 1.0.3 Code refactoring - no functionality changes
 * 1.1.0 Update for Stellaris version 3.1 "Lem" - no changes to what the mod does, just integrated a few minor underlying game changes